aws-samples/aws-lambda-layer-awscli/README.md

 # Layer structure

-Layer will be installed into `/opt/awscli` in your lambda runtime with the structure tree as below:
+Layer will be installed into `/opt/awscli` in your lambda sandbox with the structure tree as below:

 ```
 .
-└── awscli
+└── /opt/awscli
     ├── aws
     ├── awscli
     ├── awscli-1.16.99-py2.7.egg-info